 As the name suggests, convertible bonds are corporate bonds issued by companies that are able to be converted to shares of common stock.
 Convertible bonds are a hybrid security in that sense – providing the predictable interest payments of a bond but also allowing the bondholder to convert to shares of stock.

 Convertible bonds have stock and bond characteristics, in that they’re affected by both interest rate changes and changes in the company’s share price.
 As such, on average, expect convertible bonds to rise less in stock bull markets and fall less in stock bear markets.
-Larry Swedroe also submits, in his book The Only Guide to Alternative Investments You’ll Ever Need, that this shifting behavior of convertibles also makes it impossible to determine an appropriate asset allocation that includes them in a diversified portfolio with stocks and traditional bonds, if there even is one.

 The resulting number of shares of stock at conversion is predetermined by what’s called the conversion ratio.
 For example, a 10:1 ratio means one bond would convert to 10 shares of stock.
 Similarly, the conversion price is the price per share at which the bond(s) can be converted to shares.

-With a plain vanilla convertible bond, f the share price decreases, the investor would likely simply hold the bond to maturity, at which time it would return its par value, plus the interest payments along the way.
+With a plain vanilla convertible bond, if the share price decreases, the investor would likely simply hold the bond to maturity, at which time it would return its par value, plus the interest payments along the way.
 If the share price increases, the investor may have an incentive to convert the bond to shares of common stock if the estimated gain is greater than the interest received from remaining payments if the bond is held to maturity.
 After conversion, the investor can hold or sell the shares of common stock.

 A mandatory convertible bond requires the investor to convert the bond at a specific ratio and price.
 A reversible convertible bond gives the power to the issuer, allowing them to force a conversion or keep the bond as a fixed income instrument until maturity at their discretion.
-Most convertible bonds are callable, and are called at a time that is likely advantageous for the issuer and not the investor.

 A little over $100 billion in convertible bonds were issued in 2020.
 Don’t get too excited, though; most are sold privately to institutional investors and are not available to retail investors.
 This is also still only about 2% of the total outstanding corporate bonds.